Emory-Melody/GraphSlim/benchmark/README.md

 # Download Datasets

-For cora, citeseer and pubmed, the code will directly download them; so no extra script is needed.
+For cora, citeseer, flickr and reddit, the pyg code will directly download them.
-For reddit, flickr and arxiv, we use the datasets provided by [GraphSAINT](https://github.com/GraphSAINT/GraphSAINT).
+For arxiv, we use the datasets provided by [GraphSAINT](https://github.com/GraphSAINT/GraphSAINT).
 They are available on [Google Drive link](https://drive.google.com/open?id=1zycmmDES39zVlbVCYs88JTJ1Wm5FbfLz) (alternatively, [BaiduYun link (code: f1ao)](https://pan.baidu.com/s/1SOb0SiSAXavwAcNqkttwcg)).
 Rename the folder to `data` at the root directory.
 Note that the links are provided by GraphSAINT team.